lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

-* G_Y_CIPHERTEXT_2 - the concatenation of G_Y the ephemeral public key of the Responder and CIPHERTEXT_2
+* G_Y_CIPHERTEXT_2 - the concatenation of G_Y, the ephemeral public key of the Responder, and CIPHERTEXT_2
 * C_R - variable length connection identifier

 ### Responder Processing of Message 2 {#asym-msg2-proc}